WilliamCordero/HyperPan/README.md

 THETA_MODE  32    //MICROSTEP MODE 1/32
 THETA_STEPS 200*8 //STEPS PER ROTATION
 ```

 <p align="justify">
-In this file there are also some #defines to control the motor's speed and movement, there are three sets; one for default mode(_DEF), another used with the argument '-c' for Fast Mode(_FAST) and the last, used with the argument '-z' for Slow mode(_SLOW).
+In this file there are also some #defines to control the motor's speed and movement, there are three sets; one for default mode(`_DEF`), another used with the argument `-c` for Fast Mode(`_FAST`) and the last, used with the argument `-z` for Slow mode(`_SLOW`).
 </p>

-- MIN is the minimum time in microseconds for the faster steps, this can't be lower to the time require by the combination of stepper/driver/raspberry to operate without losing steps.
+- `MIN` is the minimum time in microseconds for the faster steps, this can't be lower to the time require by the combination of stepper/driver/raspberry to operate without losing steps.
-- MAX is the maximum time in microseconds for the slower steps.
+- `MAX` is the maximum time in microseconds for the slower steps.
-- BORDER is the part of each travel used to accelerate and decelerate(total_travel/BORDER).
+- `BORDER` is the part of each travel used to accelerate and decelerate(total_travel/`BORDER`).

 <p align="justify">
-Increase in speed also increase the vibrations, if you want a smooth movement, set a high value for MAX and a low value for BORDER, if you want a faster movement set a low value for MAX, as lower as MIN and a high value for BORDER
+Increase in speed also increase the vibrations, if you want a smooth movement, set a high value for `MAX` and a low value for `BORDER`, if you want a faster movement set a low value for `MAX`, as lower as `MIN` and a high value for `BORDER`
 </p>

 ```
 MIN_DEF     40
 MAX_DEF     230